iamksr05/comrade-learn-ai/README.md

 Get your API key from: https://platform.openai.com/api-keys

-**Note**: Without an API key, the app will use fallback responses (still disability-aware but less intelligent).
+**Note**: Without an API key, the app will use fallback responses (still special ability-aware but less intelligent).

 See [AI_API_SETUP.md](./AI_API_SETUP.md) for detailed setup instructions.